Sitemaps

 This type presents a value as a user-adjustable control which slides from left (0) to right (100).

-(defaults to 100) limit the possible range of the value (both included in the range).step
+• minValue (defaults to 0) and maxValue (defaults to 100) limit the possible range of the value (both included in the range).

-(defaults to 1) defines the distance between two possible/selectable datapoints on the slider.releaseOnly
+• step (defaults to 1) defines the distance between two possible/selectable datapoints on the slider.

 Example: